Lomelosia: History

 Further carpological (seed studies) and palynological studies by Mayer & Ehrendorf in 1999, have confirmed that Lomelosia was a separate genus from Scabiosa, which has been further substantiated by later data from molecular phylogenetics (Caputo & al. 2004; and Avino & al. 2009.
 In 2009, the DNA clade of Scabioseae, consisting of Pterocephalus s.str., Sixalix, Scabiosa, Lomelosia, and Pycnocomon was established.
 Lomelosia can be distinguished from the other related genera by the presence of eight pits on the epicalyx tube (De Castro & Caputo 2001).

 The annual Lomelosia brachiata was resolved to be a genetic sister to the rest of Lomelosia and Pycnocomon in 2009.

-In 2010, the Dipsacoideae subfamily was divided into 2 genetic DNA clades; Knautia–Cephalaria–Dipsacus–Succisella clade and the Scabiosa–Pterocephalus–Lomelosia clade.
+In 2010, the Dipsacoideae subfamily was divided into 2 genetic DNA clades: the Knautia–Cephalaria–Dipsacus–Succisella clade and the Scabiosa–Pterocephalus–Lomelosia clade.